sunlightpolicy/fedwebanalysis/README.md

 ## Flask EC2

-* Contains `templates`, with HTML files of the website.
+* Contains `templates` folder, with HTML files of the website.
-* Contains `static`, with CSS file of the website.
+* Contains `static` folder, with CSS file of the website.
 * Contains an   `uploads` folder.
-* Contains your access `.pem` file for the second instance inside your `.ssh` folder
+* Contains your access `.pem` file for the computing instance inside your `.ssh` folder
 * Contains `app.py`, `helpers.py`, and `client_secrets.json` file (from your Google OAuth access)

 ## Computing EC2